pylover/sqlalchemy-media/README.rst

  - Extracting the file's mimetype from the backend stream if possible, using python's built-in `mimetypes <https://docs.python.org/3.5/library/mimetypes.html>`_ module
  - Limiting file size(min, max), to prevent DOS attacks.
+ - Adding timestamp in url to help caching.

 Quick Start
 -----------